KamilOcean/vue-sticker/README.md

 ```

 ### CSS example with className="example" and prefix="--"
 In this case we skip wrapper just for example.
 Usually wrapper styles need to add :hover and :focus for your component.
-But it's not mast have.
+But it's not must have.
 ```CSS
 .example--main-image {
     background-image: url('example.png');